Building a Survival Group: What Preppers Must Know before They Get Started

 Start with Your Family

-It is easier to train your family members in survival skills than try to find all of these skills in strangers – not to mention build up trust of such strangers.
+It is easier to train your family members in survival skills than try to find all of these skills in strangers – not to mention build up the trust of such strangers.

 Another reason to use your family as your survival team is that you won’t have to worry about grouping with team members who may live far away from you.